danbst/hsmaxima/README.md

 *hsmaxima* is simple module for binding Maxima CAS (Computer Algebra System) to Haskell programs.

-Installation is not required, just copy-paste the `Maxima.hs` to your working directory.
-No external libraries are required, Haskell Platform is only requirement.
+No installation, just copy-paste the `Maxima.hs` to your working directory.
+No external libraries are required, Haskell Platform and maxima itself are only requirements.

 Helloworld program looks like this:
 ```